 The West Village is one of New York's more receptive neighborhoods to lingering breakfasts, from busy coffee shops to lazy cafes, no shortage of all-day bistros and a wealth of bakeries.
 So where do we go to start the day while we're there?
 That depends on the mood: doughnut or croissant, French scrambled eggs or Cuban heuvos rancheros?

-Entries tagged with 'Bosie Tea Parlor'
+'Bosie Tea Parlor' on Serious Eats

 Some of the sweets at Bosie Tea Parlor are more evocative of fine dining restaurant than neighborhood tea shop.
 Case in point: this chocolate-orange-chai brownie cake, which you'll want to taste slowly to appreciate all the layers.